geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 > whatever ripped music they had on their laptops, and started experimenting
 > wildly to find ways to make playback fast and stable"

-He goes on to explain that they focussed on the single metric of latency to make the product viable and used friends and family to test it.
+He goes on to explain that they focussed on the singular metric of latency to make the product viable and used friends and family to test it.
 I can definitely see that this is pretty far from what Spotify is today (or even at the time the article was written), but why not just leave it at prototype?
 Is a skateboard